justinattw/2018-COMP0015-GroupAM/README.md

 This is the Git repository for Group AM, team members Antonin Kanat and Justin Wong.

-In this repository, you will find three modules (person, project, deliverable2) defining two classes (Person, Project).

 deliverable2.py will run the main program.